clasqm/freedos-repo/Misc.md

 + [AMB](./zip/amb.zip) - Ancient Machine Book
     + An extremely lightweight file format meant to store any kind of hypertext documentation that may be comfortably viewed even on the most ancient PCs: technical manuals, books, etc.
     + Think of it as a retro equivalent of a *.CHM help file.
+    + UPDATE: AMB will be included in FreeDOS 1.3.

 ![AMB](./imgs/amb.png)